JasonLocklin/Dissertation/Prisms/Methods.md

 (Psychology Software Tools).
 As with the SWM task, patients gave verbal responses, and the experimenter entered those responses and controlled the task via the keyboard.
 The task was the same as
 @Danckert2007.
-When a trial was initiated by the experimenter, an illusory motion stimulus was presented that consisted of eight open circles (each subtending 3.5$^\circ$), arranged in a larger circle around the centre of the screen (radius of 8$^\circ$), with each circle
+In order to provide a stimulus for the participant to attend, an illusory motion stimulus was presented that consisted of eight open circles (each subtending 3.5$^\circ$), arranged in a larger circle around the centre of the screen (radius of 8$^\circ$), with each circle